simp/simp-doc/docs/changelogs/latest.rst

 pupmod-simp-auditd
 ^^^^^^^^^^^^^^^^^^

+* Fixed a bug in which the module could not enable auditing on a system with auditing already disabled in the kernel, when replication of the audit logs to syslog was required.
 * Fixed a bug in which the :program:`auditd` service was managed when the kernel was not enforcing auditing.
 * Fixed a bug in which the facts were not properly confined.